 This is a story that will never end.
 It’s about the youth of Pine Island, the community and faith.
-It is about a little boy named Bobby.
-He grew up on Pine Island surrounded by saltwater and mangroves.
-Bobby loved to fish, boat, and hunt, and he played football and baseball.
+It is about a little boy named Bobby who grew up on Pine Island surrounded by saltwater and mangroves.
+He loved to fish, boat, and hunt, play football and baseball.
 He had lots of friends.
 He loved his school, Pine Island Elementary, and all of his classmates and teachers.

 Bobby played for the Reds Little League baseball team and football for the Cape Coral Storm.
 A fine young man who was growing up right, he had a genuine concern for the welfare of his friends and teammates.
 At the age of 11, Bobby lost his life in a hunting accident in 1997.

 The people of the island were devastated to lose one of their very own.

 The island seemed empty without Bobby’s spirit and common kindness.
 His football team retired his #55 jersey, and his baseball league named the Bobby Holloway, Jr. Field in his honor.
 And like the human spirit, the entire Pine Island community rallied and through tragedy came hope, through adversity came focus.

 The whole island gathered and declared that Bobby’s spirit will live on.